patrick-mcgreal-dev/cv/src/markdown/cv.md

 [minasidor.omstallningsfonden.se](https://minasidor.omstallningsfonden.se/logga-in)

 The Omställningsfonden app is used by several thousand people per month, and is built with React.
-I was part of the two-person team that built and maintained the codebase.
+For three months, I was part of the two-person team that built and maintained the codebase.

 Some of the features we implemented are: